 The application site comprises a two-storey detached property, Fern Cottage, located on the eastern side of Albert Road, Yiewsley.
 The site is bordered to the north by 56 and 58 Albert Road, to the east by the rear gardens of 49, 51 and 53 Colham Avenue, and to the south by 46 Albert Road.
 31 Albert Road is located opposite the site.
 The site is located within an area with a PTAL rating of 3 and within a Parking Management Scheme.
-The surrounding area is residential in character, with some retail space at the far end of Albert Road comprising two and three-storey apartments and terraced and semi-detached properties.
+The surrounding area is residential in character, comprising two-storey terraced and semi-detached properties.